PiOS-kernel/Kernel/README.md

 ## Hardware Requirements

-πOS (you should read it as `pì·os`) is an embedded Operating System developed for the `Cortex-M4` processor.
+πOS (you should read it as `pì·os`) is an embedded Real Time Operating System developed for the `Cortex-M4` processor.
 It fully supports the `msp432` launchpad.

 ## Getting started

-To have your application link against πOS, you can either directly compile the source code, or you can choose to compile the kernel as a static library.
-We reccomend the first option as it is more stable.
+To have your application link against πOS you should compile the source code in order to import it on your project.

-To compile πOS as a static library just run `make` in the root directory.
+Once you've done that you can flash your app on the microcontroller and run it.
+In order to flash your application on a different port you should expand the port module accordingly.

 ## Module organization